 Here’s a pill that will increase your energy so you won’t drag like a teenager on her way to a 4:00AM flight.

-And what about gummies, do you like gummies?
-Get ready to gummy your way to healing all of the problems that ail you.
-Sure, these candy-like products cost more per month than a cell-phone plan or all of your streaming services.
-They say you can’t put a price on good health, but boy, did Arrae take a good shot at it.
+And what about gummies, do you like gummy candy?
+Well, get ready to gummy your way to healing all of the problems that ail you.
+Sure, these rainbow-colored products cost more per month than all of your streaming services combined.
+They say you can’t put a price on health, but boy, did Arrae take a good shot at it.

 A one month supply of the Bloat gummies was $55.
-And the Tone gummies, with their very 90s-coded Slimbiotics, was also $55.
+And the Tone gummies, containing the very 90s-coded Slimbiotics, was also $55.

 I’m going to cut straight to the chase, both of these products were grainy, rubbery and tasted like something you drink before a colonoscopy.
 I felt like Alice in Wonderland but instead of “eat me” and “drink me” the bottle should say, “try not to vomit.”

-$110 a month is too much money to choke down three to six gummies per day that taste like the old candy left in the crystal dish on grandma’s cocktail table.
-Absolutely not.
+$110 a month is too much money to choke down three to six gummies per day that taste like the old candy left in the crystal dish on grandma’s cocktail table. $110 per month might be too much to pay even if they worked and tasted good.

 Bottom Line.
-If an influencer tells you they enjoyed this experience, it’s lies.
+If an influencer tells you they enjoyed the Arrae experience, lies.
 It’s all lies.
 Maybe the product works, but I would have to get past the taste to find out.
 And that’s not going to happen.

 {this post contains affiliate links that may generate commission for the author}